-- During your term of service, you can request that qualified federal student loans be put into forbearance, meaning you will not need to make payments on your loan during your service term. - o Once service has begun and you are enrolled as an AmeriCorps member, you will be able to request forbearance of qualified loans in the MyAmeriCorps system. - o Upon successful completion of your term, you may also request the interest accrued on your qualifying loan while in forbearance during your term be paid by the National Service Trust.
+o If you have student loans, you can request that qualified federal student loans be put into forbearance during your term of service, meaning you will not need to make payments on your student loan during your service term.

+- o Once service has begun and you are enrolled as an AmeriCorps member, you will be able to request forbearance of qualified student loans in the MyAmeriCorps system. - o Upon successful completion of your term, you may also request the interest accrued on your qualifying loan while in forbearance during your term be paid by the National Service Trust.